canonical/craft-parts/docs/explanation/parts.rst

  #.
 The *overlay* step unpacks them into a base file system chosen from a
     collection of standard file system images.
  #.
 The *build* step runs a suitable build tool for the sources to compile
-    a set of build products.
+    a set of build products or artifacts.
  #.
 The *stage* step copies the build products for the part into a common
     area for all parts in a project.
  #.
 The *prime* step copies the files to be deployed into an area for